peterle95/real-estate-project/README.md

-This is a test.
-Try to change this
+This project regards our family business.
+Our family runs a real estate business in Genoa since many generations.
+The goal is to digitalize the business by first creating a web site.